 Health problems and pain put strain on other parts of our lives, which can cause us further difficulties.
 I can help you talk through and manage those further difficulties in therapy.
 But I can also help you reward yourself each time you cope better, so that you build habits of resilience and self-belief to carry you through your difficulties. ^Top

-How successful am I?
-Read what some of my clients say about me here.
-Or if you have a chronic problem with health or pain, and you think it’s affecting you psychologically, why not contact me using the form on the right.
-I’ll be happy to talk to you about how I can help.
+How successful are we?
+Read what some of our clients say about us here.
+Or if you have a chronic problem with health or pain, and you think it’s affecting you psychologically, why not contact us using the form on the right.
+We would be happy to talk to you about how we can help.